Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Compares the cost of your shopping trolley at the major online supermarkets with MySupermarket*.

-It looks at the the five biggies: Tesco, Asda, Waitrose, Ocado and Sainsbury’s.
+It looks at six biggies: Tesco, Asda, Waitrose, Ocado, Aldi and Sainsbury’s.
 For toiletries, it checks Superdrug and Boots.
 The prices are often reflected in-store, so even if you're going in person, it’s worth doing a check to see which is cheapest for you.

 As you enter your data, MySupermarket also suggests alternative options that may be cheaper.
 For example, if you’re buying two six-packs of cola and a 12-pack is cheaper, it lets you know.